Medicare and hospice — how the benefit works

 The Emotional Reality of Hospice Enrollment

 For many families, enrolling in hospice feels like betrayal.
 Like you're abandoning your parent.
 Like you're not fighting hard enough.
-Like you should have done something different, something more, something better.

 What's actually true is that enrolling in hospice is honoring reality.
 Your parent's body is failing.
 No amount of fighting will change that.
 What hospice does is say: "Okay, this is where we are.
 Now let's make sure your parent is comfortable and that your family is supported through this time."
-It's not giving up.
-It's being honest.

-Many families wait too long to enroll in hospice because of these feelings.
+Many families wait too long.
 Your parent ends up in intensive care, on a ventilator, unable to communicate, because everyone kept hoping for recovery until recovery was impossible.
-Your parent dies in the ICU without their family nearby because the hospital was focused on interventions rather than comfort.
 A week before death, someone mentions hospice, and your family finally enrolls.
 Your parent has one peaceful week, and then it's over.
-You end up wishing you'd enrolled sooner.
+Studies published in the Journal of the American Medical Association have found that patients who enrolled in hospice earlier reported better quality of life and, in some cases, even lived longer than patients who continued aggressive treatment.
+The reason to enroll earlier is not about giving up.
+It's about giving your parent the maximum benefit of the service.

 What Happens During Hospice